-- Campus ID and Password are required for access to E-Reserves, BeachReach, viewing "My Library Card", renewing books, and initiating CSU+ and LINK+ requests.
+- Campus ID and Password are required for access to E-Reserves, BeachReach, viewing "My Library Account", renewing books, and initiating CSU+ requests.

 - Campus ID and Password are required for off-site access to most of our online resources and applications.

 - If you don't know your Campus ID, please review this information.

 Typically the most recent versions of Chrome, Safari, Edge, or Firefox will work the best with library services.

 Some of our resources may not function properly using earlier versions.
 If you are using these earliest versions and have any difficulties, please upgrade to the latest version.

 Some of the research databases may be designed to work optimally with a specific browser or browser version.
 View the database's help for information specific to that database.